 Another common misconception is that wheelchair users would not be able to live out their equestrian dreams, given the fact that horseback riding typically requires the use of one’s legs and feet to direct the horse.
 While this is not entirely false, there are companies who cater specifically to wheelchair users, providing modified saddles that allow a person with limited lower mobility to use their upper body in order to direct the horse.
-These companies are also known to offer solely guided tours (aka, a wheelchair user would not be able to roam off solo into the wild).
-Checking with any horseback riding businesses in your area by giving them a call is the best way to know whether they specialize in wheelchair accessible rides, and to what extent.
+These companies also tend to offer solely guided tours (aka, a wheelchair user will not be able to roam off solo into the wild).
+Calling horseback riding businesses in your area is the best way to know whether they specialize in wheelchair-accessible rides, and to what extent.

 3. Adaptive Water Sports